intelligenceforgood/core/docker/README.md

 This directory contains Dockerfiles for the various services and background jobs that make up the I4G Core platform.

+> **See Also:** For a detailed architectural breakdown of these jobs, their business logic, and execution triggers, please refer to the [Background Jobs & Worker Architecture](../docs/design/jobs.md) guide.

 ## Service Images

 ### `fastapi.Dockerfile`